What it is

 Who we are

-Out Bush On Country is a partnership between Adventure Works Australia Ltd. and Dooloomai Youth Project Inc. Designed with input from 45 people through the ‘Out Bush On Country Technical Advisory Group’, the Out Bush model of care is surrounded by a passionate and committed community of caring specialists.
+Out Bush On Country is currently delivered by Adventure Works Australia Ltd. Designed with input from Dooloomai Youth Project Inc., Tasmanian Aboriginal Centre mentors and 45 specialists through the ‘Out Bush On Country Technical Advisory Group’, the Out Bush model of care is surrounded by a caring and committed community of professionals.

 With input and guidance from Aboriginal community members, Out Bush On Country adventures are facilitated by multi-disciplinary teams that may include outdoor educators, outdoor guides, outdoor instructors, counsellors, family therapists, psychologists or youth workers.
-It is the wisdom from Aboriginal collaborators, the strength of the practitioner teams, the benefits of bush adventure therapy and time on country, and the tailored sequencing of therapeutic events that support healthy change within Out Bush experiences.
+With input and wisdom generously provided by Aboriginal collaborators, strong practitioner teams, time on country, bush adventure therapy methods, and tailored sequencing of therapeutic sessions, Out Bush participants are supported towards the healthy changes they want to make.